Brightcove Player Sample: Related Videos via Tags (CMS API)

 This sample uses a proxy built in PHP to call the CMS API and search for related videos in the same account that have the same tag value as the video loaded in the player.

-If you are new to using the CMS API, start by reviewing the following documents:
+If you are new to using the CMS API, start by reviewing the following:

 Using the CodePen